hhru/api/docs_eng/vacancies.md

 * `specialization` – a professional area or specialization.
   Directory with possible values: [/specializations](specializations.md).
   Several values can be indicated.
+Will be replaced by professional role (parameter `professional_role`), preserved for backward compatibility.

 * `industry` – an industry of the company that posted the vacancy.
   Directory with possible values: [/industries](industries.md).